Why Is Car Insurance So Expensive in Massachusetts?

 However, Massachusetts is the cheapest state in America for car insurance based on percent of household income.
 The average driver in Massachusetts spends 1.4% of household income on car insurance, which is a smaller percentage than any other state.

 Other Factors that Impact Car Insurance in Massachusetts

 Various factors impact car insurance premiums in Massachusetts, including:

 ZIP Code: Insurance premiums vary widely across the state of Massachusetts.
 Drivers in the suburbs of Massachusetts pay some of the lowest rates for car insurance, for example, while drivers in city ZIP codes pay the highest rates.
 Drivers in smaller towns or cities with high crime rates, meanwhile, pay even higher premiums.
-That’s why drivers in Newton, Cambridge, and Needham all pay cheap rates for car insurance, while drivers in Brockton and Lynn pay higher rates.
+That’s why drivers in Newton, Lexington, and Needham all pay cheap rates for car insurance, while drivers in Brockton and Lynn pay higher rates.